-Printed books, journals and magazines published in the UK can be scanned providing they are not on the standard list of exclusions or the list of works excluded from scanning under the Licence as published on the Copyright Licensing Agency (CLA) website: https://www.cla.co.uk/what-is-copyright
+Library services can provided scans from printed books, journals and magazines published in the UK if the book or journal are not on the standard list of exclusions or the list of works excluded from scanning under the Licence as published on the Copyright Licensing Agency (CLA) website: https://www.cla.co.uk/what-is-copyright

-Digital copies should be distributed via course based collections – e.g. Moodle where collections of materials tailored to a specific course are held.
+A link to digital content will be distributed via Moodle where collections of materials tailored to a specific course are held.
 Only students enrolled on the course for which the material has been scanned and the course tutor should have secure authenticated access.
 The students and the course tutor may download and print out (once only) the scanned material.

-Digital copies cannot be stored in open resources, be made available on the publicly accessible internet, or accessed from the library catalogue where delivery is across course boundaries.
+Digital copies cannot be stored in an open website, be made available on the publicly accessible internet, or accessed from the library catalogue where delivery is across course boundaries.
 However, a digital copy can be used by students on more than one course provided that relevant records are kept.

-Digital copies can also be delivered as an email attachment to students on a course and can be used in presentations.
+A link to digital copies can also be delivered in an email to students on a course and can be used in presentations.

 Electronic journals are protected by copyright law, in the same way as printed journals.
 Their use is also usually subject to the terms of a licence agreed between the university Library and the publisher.
 The Library signs a licence with each publisher which permits certain activities and forbids others.
 Licence terms may vary from publisher to publisher, but a few general principles are: